znsio/specmatic-documentation/documentation/specmatic_json.md

 A hook is simply a command that can run on the Terminal or Command Prompt.

-Here is the tabbed version for the provided JSON code:

 {% tabs hooks %}
 {% tab hooks specmatic.json %}
 ```json